|Barcelona Las Ramblas|

 Other than Gaudí, Barcelona does offer a lot in terms of architectural brilliance.
 The Gothic Cathedral in the heart of the Gothic quarter is a must-see.
 Just wandering around Barcelona you will come across a feast of beautiful buildings, and also get off Las Ramblas, there is so much more to see just 2 minutes either side of this famous street.

-For all you culture-vultures out there Barcelona has plenty of museums to keep you happy.
+For culture-vultures out there Barcelona has plenty of museums to keep you happy.
 The MACBA (museum of modern art) and the CCCB next door are worth a look and generally have good exhibitions on every month.
 The Picasso and the permanent Dalí exhibition in the Gothic Quarter are always popular.
 The Caixa Forum is a museum which has different art exhibitions every month.
-It is just off Plaça Espanya, on Avenida Marques de Comillos that is popular with locals but much ignored by tourists, which is a shame because it's great and free!
+It is just off Plaça España, on Avenida Marques de Comillos that is popular with locals but much ignored by tourists, which is a shame because it's worth a visit and it's free.
 Near the Caixa Forum is MNAC (museum of Catalan art) which is so beautiful inside and out.

 If you want free unlimited transport on the Barcelona public transport system and discounts on many of Barcelona's top attractions consider buying the Barcelona Card - The discount and travel pass.